mspcvsp/StarbucksCapstoneChallenge/README.md

     4. Customer income
     5. Whether a customer created an account on the Starbucks rewards mobile application in 2018

 Since the top three features are associated with an customer offer, it may be possible to improve the performance of a random forest model by creating features that describe an offer's success rate as a function of offer difficulty, duration, and reward.
-This increase in the training data's dimension should provide a random forest classifier the opportunity to construct a better decision boundary that separates successful and unsuccessful customer offers.
+These additional features should provide a random forest classifier the opportunity to construct a better decision boundary that separates successful and unsuccessful customer offers.

 ## Files
 - Starbucks_Capstone_notebook.ipynb